 If the property is found to comply, there is no further action.
 If the violation is not corrected, a second letter will be sent reminding the property owner and/or occupant.
 The officer will check the violation in five days to ensure that the issue was corrected.

 If the violation is still not addressed, a citation will be issued to the property owner or an abatement of the property will be ordered.
 Once a citation is issued, the property owner is required to attend the court date set forth on the citation, even if the violation is corrected before that court date.
 The judge will determine any further course of action.

-The Code Enforcement office works diligently to enforce the City of Claremore’s Ordinances and educate the public on what is and is not considered a code violation.
+The Code Enforcement office works diligently to enforce the City of Claremore’s Ordinances and educate the public on what is and is not considered a code violation or sign violation.
 Some of the most common code violations include:

 Residents inside the corporate limits of the City of Claremore are not allowed to have inoperable vehicles on their property, unless they are inside a closed garage.
 An inoperable motor vehicle is defined as a vehicle which cannot be driven upon the public streets for reason including, but not limited to, being unlicensed, wrecked, abandoned, in a state of disrepair or incapable of being moved under its own power.
 Motor vehicles that are in some stage of disrepair or disassembly are often the source of property maintenance complaints.

 Any sign in the public right of way or attached to public utility poles or infrastructure are in violation of Claremore City Sign Ordinance.
 Any temporary signs (i.e. temporary banners, ground signs, advertising signs etc.) are also illegal with the following exceptions: